modeset/dotset/README.md

 To remove files created by dotset and restore from the `./backup/` directory, run `./dotset uninstall`

+### Weekly

+Wrapper script for updating various packages including: homebrew, pow, gems, npm (including global npm packages), and software update.
+It will also call `./dotset update` to make sure you have the latest.
+Run this puppy once a week.

 ## Extras, but really just install these